PPgp/bayesTFR/Uncertainty_Annual_Readme.md

 Note that columns **country_code, year, tfr** should always be provided.

-If specify **annual=TRUE**, the function will estimate the past annual TFR for countries with uncertainty. (** Currently, running with the full MCMC with annual=TRUE and uncertainty=TRUE will take a long time.**) Otherwise it will estimate 5-year average.
+If specify **annual=TRUE**, the function will estimate the past annual TFR for countries with uncertainty.
+Otherwise it will estimate 5-year average.

 Note that when uncertainty is taken into consideration, phase III needs to be run simultaneously, and this part has already be included so users will **NOT** need run **run.tfr3.mcmc** again.
+This is the reason why we call estimation with uncertainty **one step estimation**.

 For prediction, and option for uncertainty is provided.
 If someone wants to use the prediction with past TFR estimation as trajectories, then call:
 ```R